poush/LatexGo/README.md

 ## Development 🏗️
 1. Clone the repository.
-2. Start a server inside the root directory (Look at [this](https://gist.github.com/jgravois/5e73b56fa7756fd00b89) if you need help with starting a server).
+2. Start a server inside the root directory .Look at [Guide.md](Guide.md) if you need help with starting a server).
 3. Open the browser and go to `http://localhost:{PORT}`.